xsf/xeps/docs/TRIAGING.md

        (second) version number part, add the [Needs Version Block] label and a comment explaining the situation for the next Editor (the Author does not need to do anything here).
-    5. Stop.
+    6. Stop.

-5. Is the XEP in Experimental state and the PR opener is not an author of the XEP?
+5. Is the XEP in Experimental or Deferred state and the PR opener is not an author of the XEP?

     Changes to Experimental XEPs are approved by the XEP Authors themselves.
     If the PR touches multiple XEPs and the XEP Authors do not overlap, ask